New Work

 See images and description at: http://www.reed.edu/art/ondrizek/

-After my sabbatical at the Max Plank in Berlin where I studied the work of George Geilple and the origins of Biometric Data (see The Origins of Biometric Data), I embarked on a body of work that comments on the surveillance systems used in the extreme vetting process for refuges entering the US.
+After my sabbatical at the Max Planck in Berlin, where I studied the work of George Geilple and the origins of biometric data (see The Origins of Biometric Data), I embarked on a body of work that comments on the surveillance systems used in the extreme vetting process for refugees entering the US.

-Is comprised of family photos and facial recognition taken from each black and white photo of family members.
+This work comprises family photos and facial recognition taken from each black and white photo of family members.
 The program used is described in detail below.
-The system was not publicized or put on line, and in the end there is a book of all data.
-The quilt and the book made has an abstraction of the faces, in fact the piece in the end obscures the system of biometric data gathering.
+The system was not publicized or put on-line.
+In the end there is a book of all the data.
+The quilt contains an abstraction of the faces.
+In fact, the piece in the end obscures the system of biometric data gathering.

 A Biometric Self Portrait

-A Biometric Self Portrait was made from glass cast of my hands, fingerprints and ears, the most vital area to have biometric information gathered.
-The cast were done with geltrate a material that duplicates a perfect detail of your body and is used in forensics.
-Given that these and all aspects of our body is completely unique, these permeate pieces will record my biometrics forever.
+A Biometric Self Portrait was made from glass cast of my hands, fingerprints and ears, the most vital areas for gathering biometric information.
+The casts were done with geltrate, a material that duplicates a near-perfect detail of some aspect of the body that can be used in forensics.
+Given that these and all aspects of our body are completely unique, these permanent casts will record my biometrics forever.

 White Work FOR 169 SYRIAN CHILDREN

-I hand embroidered signatures of Syrian children who recently arrived in Portland. ( I volunteer with these children).
-These are on antique “White Work” a western tradition of making “pure textiles” with white on white for table linens and in earlier time religions cloths.
-“White Work” was originally done in the middle east and imported during the crusades for Lentin alter cloths.
+I hand-embroidered signatures of Syrian children who recently arrived in Portland.
+(I volunteer with these children through the Portland Refuge Support Group).
+These are on antique “white work,” a western tradition of making “pure textiles” with white on white for table linens.
+“White Work” was originally done in the Middle East and was imported during the Crusades for Lenten alter cloths.

 Genetic Inheritance

-Using a Genetic inheritance mapping of each family member provided through a National Geographic Genetic test, I invented a system to measure our bodies genetic make-up.
-For example my test results were, 53% Iberian, 32% Eastern European,10% North Eastern Europe, 5% Central Asia.
-Each area is color coded by the Genetic team according the region so Iberia is fuchsia, Eastern Europe red, North Eastern Europe blue gray, Central Asia turquoise blue.
-I took these colors and made a self-portrait in which each color is represented in the percentage of my 5’ body on a silk panel.
-I blurred the edges as there is no real distinction.
+Using genetic inheritance mapping of each family member provided through a National Geographic Genetic Test, I invented a system to measure our my families genetic make-up.
+For example, my test results were 53% Iberian, 32% Eastern European,10% Northeastern Europe, and 5% Central Asia.
+Each area is color-coded by the [National Geographic] Genetic team, according region.
+Iberia is fuchsia, Eastern Europe red, Northeastern Europe blue gray, and Central Asia turquoise blue.
+I took these colors and made a self-portrait in which each color is represented in the percentage of my 5’-tall body on a silk panel.
+I blurred the edges as there is no real distinction between the colors.
 I did this for my husband and son as well.
-The panels are printed on six layers of silk, and will be hung in a space so light can flow thought them.
+The panels are printed on six layers of silk and will be hung in a space so light can flow through them.

 I see each project I am currently doing as an artist book.
-Each will be housed in a box or book like format.
+Each will be housed in a box or in book-like format.
 They can be opened, leafed through, hung, displayed and archived.